realmagicgreen/magicgreen-jekyll/_posts/2018-06-08-artotel-bamboo.md

 flag: # new or other...
 ad: true # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
-sticky: # 'true' or empty
+sticky: true # 'true' or empty
 photography: Rokma # put here photographer name
 ---